mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`StartLiveData <algm-StartLiveData>` and its dialog now support dynamic listener properties, based on the specific LiveListener being used.
 - :ref: All algorithms using `AsciiPointBase` now have a new property 'Separator' which allows the delimiter to be set to either comma, space or tab.
 This affects `SaveReflCustomAscii <algm-SaveReflCustomAscii>`, `SaveReflThreeColumnAscii <algm-SaveReflThreeColumnAscii>`, `SaveANSTOAscii <algm-SaveANSTOAscii>` and `SaveILLCosmosAscii <algm-SaveILLCosmosAscii>`.
 - :ref:`ReplaceSpecialValues <algm_ReplaceSpecialValues>` now can replace 'small' values below a user specified threshold.
+- :ref:`SumSpectra <algm-SumSpectra>` has an option to ignore special floating point values called 'RemoveSpecialValues'.
+This is off by default but when enabled will ignore values such as NaN or Infinity during the summation of the spectra.
+It was also updated to fix special values being used in some cases when the option was selected.

 Deprecated
 ##########